 Any Nginx errors that will be found will be recorded in this log: /var/log/nginx/error.log

 Congratulations on having set up your very own Nginx server!
-You made all the configurations and security measures to have Nginx running successfully on your server.
-We reviewed how to manage the Nginx service running on your server, and what are the main directories used by Nginx to store configuration files, content, and logs.
+You made all the configurations and security measures to run Nginx successfully on your server.
+We reviewed how to manage the Nginx service running on your server and what are the main directories used by Nginx to store configuration files, content, and logs.

-If you will come across any problems along the way, feel free to reach us through the dedicated comment section below.
-We also made an article on how to set up Nginx on Ubuntu servers, check it out.
+If you encounter any problems along the way, feel free to reach us through the dedicated comment section below.